Monjoie11/Monjoie11.github.io/resume.md

 ## Objective:

-A junior software development position at a firm offering daily challenge and opportunity for professional and intellectual groWth
+A junior software development position at an organization offering daily challenge and opportunity for professional and intellectual growth

 ## Education/Ceritifaction